ipfs/community/code-of-conduct.md

 ## Reporting Violations of this Code of Conduct

-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at abuse@ipfs.io to send us an abuse report.
+If you believe someone is harassing you or has otherwise violated this Code of Conduct, please [contact us](#contact-info) to send us an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 ## Copyright Violations

 We respect the intellectual property of others and ask that you do too.
-If you believe any content or other materials available through public IPFS infrastructure violates a copyright held by you and you would like to submit a notice pursuant to the Digital Millennium Copyright Act or other similar international law, you can submit a notice to our agent for service of notice to: abuse@ipfs.io
+If you believe any content or other materials available through public IPFS infrastructure violates a copyright held by you and you would like to submit a notice pursuant to the Digital Millennium Copyright Act or other similar international law, you can submit a notice to the [abuse team](#contact-info) for service.

 (We will add a physical mailing address here when we acquire one).